Penne in fiery, spicy tomato sauce. A delicious meatless Monday meal!

 400g dried penne or any other pasta of your choice

 - Before serving, place a large pot of water onto boil – season the water well with salt.
 Cook the pasta until al dente (a few minutes less than the packet instructions).
-Drain the pasta and toss mix together with the cooked tomato sauce.
+Drain the pasta and mix together with the sauce.
 Add extra seasoning if it needs and serve with a sprinkling of grated Parmesan and chopped parsley.

 Keep up to date with me on: